EasyRoutes Webhooks API

 ROUTE_UPDATED Route updated by planner (i.e. stop order changed, start time, etc) Route

-ROUTE_DELETED Route deleted.
-Route
+ROUTE_DELETED Route deleted. none

 ROUTE_DISPATCHED Route dispatched to a specific driver or available to claim.
 Route